chengyutang/lctk/README.md

 # lctk
 GitHub page: https://github.com/chengyutang/lctk

-LCTK is tool for creating LeetCode test cases for the ease of local testing.
+**lctk** is tool for creating LeetCode test cases for the ease of local testing.

 ## 1. Introduction
 [LeetCode](https://leetcode.com) is a website where people can improve their coding skills and get prepared for techical interviews by solving coding problems and discussing with other people.
 Users can use the online judge (OJ) to run and test their codes within the brower.
 But the OJ could sometimes be slow, due to network limit or server overflow, which is not very convenient and efficient, especially when submitting frequently.
 Therefore, some users prefer to write and test their codes locally for a more convenient test (and a better looking submission history :p).